-Wondering how to make homemade coconut butter?
-All you need is shredded coconut and a food processor or high-speed blender!
+Wondering how to make coconut butter?
+All you need is shredded coconut and a food processor or high-speed blender for this homemade coconut butter!
 Naturally paleo, vegan, and gluten-free.
 With a video.

 A few people mentioned in my recent recipes with coconut butter that they didn’t know you could make your own.
 So here we go!